JonParton/Nextjs_ASWA_Starter/README.md

 [https://NextjsASWAExample.co.uk/](https://NextjsASWAExample.co.uk/)

-_Of course this is hosted on an Azure Static Web App!_
+_Of course this itself is hosted on an Azure Static Web App!_

 Take a look around or read on to see what this starter is all about and how to get cooking 👩‍🍳🔥🍳.